-7.4 Alterations may be made to the start time or the course after the briefing but before the start, and any such changes will communicated to competitors by VHF radio.
+7.4 Alterations may be made to the start time or the course after the briefing but before the start, and any such changes will communicated to competitors by VHF radio on Channel 37.

-7.5 The ROOD may, but is not required to, give competitors a visual diagram as well as a verbal description of the course to be sailed during the skipper's briefing.
+7.5 The ROOD may, but is not required to, give competitors a visual diagram as well as a verbal description of the course to be sailed during the race briefing.